 Dominican National Charged with Illegal Reentry

-BOSTON – A Dominican national was charged yesterday with illegal reentry of a previously deported alien.
+BOSTON – A Dominican national living in Lawrence was charged yesterday in federal court with illegal reentry.

 The charging statute provides for a sentence of up to 20 years in prison, three years of supervised release and a fine of up to $250,000.
+Guerrero Villar will be subject to deportation upon completion of his sentence.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.

-United States Attorney Andrew E. Lelling and Todd Lyons, Acting Field Office Director, Enforcement and Removal Operations, U.S. Immigration and Customs Enforcement, Boston, made the announcement today.
-Assistant U.S. Attorney Kenneth G. Shine of Lelling’s Major Crimes Unit is prosecuting the case
+United States Attorney Andrew E. Lelling and Todd Lyons, Acting Field Office Director, Boston, U.S. Immigration and Customs Enforcement’s Enforcement and Removal Operations, made the announcement today.
+Assistant U.S. Attorney Kenneth G. Shine of Lelling’s Major Crimes Unit is prosecuting the case.